jpweiser/example-cicd-component/README.md

 1. `COMPONENT_NAME` file containing the name of your component to be produced by your build.
 2. `COMPONENT_VERSION` file containing the version of your component to be produced by your build.
-3. `RELEASE_VERSION` file containing your components' targetted product version (for example: 1.2 for Product version 1.2).
-Used in pipeline placement.
-4. Within the template `.travis.yml`, scripts that you are expected to supply in the root of your component directory will be called as appropriate:
+3. Within the template `.travis.yml`, scripts that you are expected to supply in the root of your component directory will be called as appropriate:
    * `install-build-dependencies.sh` - install any build dependencies you have
    * `build.sh` - execute any build actions
    * `unit-test.sh` - execute unit tests